 - While you’re waiting for the food to cook, prepare your dipping sauces.
 Add the grated daikon, shichimi togarashi, and green onion to the ponzu.
 Add the green onion to the sesame sauce.

-- When you‘re ready to eat the meat, pick up a piece of 1 lb thinly sliced beef (chuck or ribeye) with a set of communal chopsticks and stir or “swish“ the meat in the boiling broth.
-Cook for 20–30 seconds or until the meat is no longer pink; be careful not to overcook it.
+- When you‘re ready to eat the meat, pick up a piece of thinly sliced beef with a set of communal cooking chopsticks.
+Stir or “swish“ the meat in the boiling broth and cook for 20–30 seconds or until the meat is no longer pink; be careful not to overcook it.

-- When all the ingredients are cooked, skim the broth one last time to prepare for the udon noodles.
+- When you're done cooking the ingredients, skim the broth one last time to prepare for the udon noodles.
 Typically, a hot pot meal ends with cooking udon noodles or porridge.

 - Add the udon noodles to the pot and reheat for 1–2 minutes.
 Lightly season the broth with salt and white pepper, if you‘d like (optional).